What is a “peace bond”?

 Signing a peace bond is not an admission of guilt or a criminal conviction.
 It is an order to maintain peace in general.
 When a person is ordered to enter into a peace bond, it signifies a finding by the Court that there was a basis for believing that the person would commit a breach of the peace.
 If the accused agrees to the peace bond, the prosecuting authority will not proceed with the criminal charges and will withdraw them.

 Will a peace bond appear on my criminal record check?

-A peace bond may also appear as a “police record” and may affect your chances of securing some employment, especially for persons who are in nursing school or some other professional program.
+A peace bond may also appear as a “police record” and could potentially impact your chances of securing certain types of employment, particularly for individuals in nursing school or other professional programs.